MetaMask/metamask-desktop/packages/app/app/scripts/desktop/README.md

 - Install dependencies: `yarn setup` (not the usual install command)
 - Copy the `.metamaskrc.dist` file to `.metamaskrc`
     - `ENABLE_MV3=true` is automatically set at build step.
-- Build the desktop app using `yarn build:desktop:dev:mv3`.
+- Build the extension with desktop support using `yarn build:desktop:extension:mv3`.
-    - Run `yarn start:desktop` to run the electron application.

-### Building locally with Lavamoat enabled

-- Install dependencies: `yarn setup` (not the usual install command)
-- Copy the `.metamaskrc.dist` file to `.metamaskrc`
-- Build the desktop app using `yarn build:desktop:dev:lavamoat`.
+- Build the desktop app using `yarn build:desktop:mv3`.
-    - Run `yarn start:desktop` to run the electron application.
+    - Run `yarn start:desktop` to run the desktop app.

 ### Running Unit Tests and Linting

 Run unit tests and the linter with `yarn test`.
 To run just unit tests, run `yarn test:unit`.

 You can run the linter by itself with `yarn lint`, and you can automatically fix some lint problems with `yarn lint:fix`.
 You can also run these two commands just on your local changes to save time with `yarn lint:changed` and `yarn lint:changed:fix` respectively.

+### Clearing persistent data for desktop UI

+Desktop UI persists data for the user settings and extension.

+To clear this data, run
+- `rm ~/Library/Application\ Support/Electron/mmd-desktop-ui*.json` for MacOS
+- `del %APPDATA%\Electron\mmd-desktop-ui*.json` for Windows
+- `rm ~/.config/Electron/mmd-desktop-ui*.json` for Linux

 ### Environment Variables